Recipes from Italy

 Instructions

-• WITH MOKA: If using the traditional Moka, use the 3-dose coffee Moka.
-Press the coffee well and keep the water level just below the valve.
+WITH MOKA: Use a 3-cup Moka pot.
+Press the coffee grounds firmly and keep the water level just below the valve for a more concentrated result.

 • In a bowl, mix the egg yolks with the sugar.
 Beat with a whisk, preferably electric, until the mixture is thick and fluffy.